Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Georgia

-Not the first time I’ve mentioned this thus far… but if you’re in Hawaii, go to the beach!
+Not the first time I’ve mentioned this thus far… but if you’re in Hawaiʻi, go to the beach.
 I loved watching the surfers on Oahu’s north shore.
+As far as hiking, there are plethora of beautiful coastal hikes.
+For something unique, check out pillbox hikes closest to you.
+They once were WWII bunkers!

 Idaho